h00lig4n/argocd-envsubst/README.md

 It will also search for a file called external_source.json.

 ### Variable Definition
-It replaces environment variables in the form $VARIABLE or ${VARIABLE} with the value from the matching environment variable.
+It replaces environment variables in the form '$VARIABLE' or '${VARIABLE}' with the value from the matching environment variable.
 The following Ingress contains $DOMAIN_NAME, for example.
 ```
 apiVersion: networking.k8s.io/v1